Introduction to Loro's Rich Text CRDT

 Illustration of Peritext's internal state.
 It uses the IDs of the character's ops to record the style ranges.
 In the example, the bold mark has the range of { start: { type: "before", opId: "9@B" }, end: { type: "before", opId: "10@B" }}

-On the other hand, it's not feasible to model Peritext on REG through replaying.
-This is because REG's "local backtracking suffices" relies on the algorithm satisfying "the same operation will produce the same effect, regardless of the current state," which Peritext does not adhere to.
+On the other hand, it's not feasible to model Peritext on Eg-walker through replaying.
+This is because Eg-walker's "local backtracking suffices" relies on the algorithm satisfying "the same operation will produce the same effect, regardless of the current state," which Peritext does not adhere to.
 For example, when inserting the character "x" at position p, whether "x" is bold depends on "whether p is surrounded by bold" and "whether the tombstones at p contain boundaries of bold and other styles (opens in a new tab)."

 Loro's Rich Text CRDT